KubenKoder/Arduino/Egna exempel/Rover/readme.md

 All good, moving on.

-We should mod [this example code](../HelloServer_LED/HelloServer_LED.ino) to instead send 'w','s','a','d' bytes over serial connected to the TX / RX pins on the rover.
+We should mod [this example code](../esp8266-nodemcu/HelloServer_LED/HelloServer_LED.ino) to instead send 'w','s','a','d' bytes over serial connected to the TX / RX pins on the rover.
 Make sure to get the TX -> RX pins to speak to each other and vice versa.
 (T=transmit and R=recieve.)

 We can wire it up and test it with male-female lab cables.

+*Telerobotics bonus idea*

+If we attach a mobile phone to the rover, we can make a video chat to the phone and see where it drives.

+(Possible extension, use the headset jack to recieve the robot control signals to be able to steer it using computer generated audio signals tied to keystrokes)